joaoafonso386/random-quote-generator/README.md

 ## Application Requirements ##

 - Work with someone else's code, improove it and understand it.
-- Add features/styles of my on
+- Add features/styles of my own